ccmeyers/slide-presentation/README.md

 - [Image optimization](https://www.npmjs.com/package/gulp-imagemin)
 - Error handling in the console [and in Notification Center](https://github.com/mikaelbr/gulp-notify)
 - Shimming non common-js vendor code with other dependencies (like a jQuery plugin)
-- Multiple bundles with shared dependencies
-- Separate compression task for production builds
+- Separate minification task for production builds
-- Icon Font generation

 TO use: